OfficeDev/Microsoft-Teams-Samples/samples/tab-external-auth/nodejs/README.md

    - From the lower left corner, choose Upload a custom App
    - Go to your project directory, the ./Manifest folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

+### Update the env files
+In the api-server directory, open the .env file and update the GoogleAppId, GoogleAppPassword and ApplicationBaseUrl variables with the client ID and secret from your google app registration.

+### Build and Run
+In the root directory, execute:

+`npm install`

+`npm start`

 ## Running the sample

 ### Google OAuth 2.0